 After the NFL regular season ended, we started collecting data on the role of the woman within all aspects of the NFL.
 In this series we are going to explore the many varieties that make up the female NFL fan.

 In the first article, we covered the remarkably low number of women in an executive leadership role among NFL teams.
 Now we are going to turn our focus to the outreach to women from within the NFL itself and what is/should be done to cater to the fanbase that makes 70% of the household purchasing decisions.

-Reeta, Founder of The NFL Chick, recently conducted a survey of 200 die hard female football fans asking their opinion on how the NFL engages with them.
+Reeta, recently conducted a survey of 200 die hard female football fans asking their opinion on how the NFL engages with them.
 Some of the key stats she provided were fascinating:

 - 60% of fans surveyed were NOT satisfied with the outreach of the NFL

 - 87%would love to have and attend more NFL events created for and by women